 Thanks to HGTV, house flipping is probably the most popular real estate investing strategy out there.
 It’s also the most misunderstood and underestimated in terms of work.

 Keep in mind, you’ll be in charge of the maintenance and upkeep on the property.
 The mortgage rates on residential property are typically higher than those on your primary residence.
-So, before you take out a mortgage with just anyone, make sure you compare rates among different mortgage lenders.
+You’ll also need to keep a long-term perspective with rental properties, as it could take years before you recoup your initial investment.

-Similar to residential renting, commercial property requires a large upfront investment—just more.
+Similar to rental properties for residential areas, commercial property requires a large upfront investment—but much more.
 You’ll typically need more than a few million (possibly even billions) to even sit at the table of commercial investors.

 5. Buy vacation property

-Vacation property isn’t exactly a hotel.
-It’s more or less a furnished house or apartment that can accommodate tourists.
-Your vacation property doesn’t even have to be separate from your principal dwelling.
-With the intersection of technology and hospitality making it easier for people to find accommodation (think: Airbnb), you could easily rent out a room in your home.
+Vacation properties are short-term rentals, such as Airbnbs or bed and breakfasts.
+It doesn’t have to be separate from your principal dwelling: the intersection of technology and hospitality has made it easier for people to find accommodation (think: Airbnb), and you could easily rent out a room in your home.

 Just be aware of the investment costs: you’re in charge of the maintenance, upkeep, and cleaning, not to mention the extra mortgage payments.
 And, if we ever experience another 2020, you’ll have to figure out how to balance potential losses with your other income.

 Not everyone wants to pound nails or manage property.
-Thankfully, for real estate investors who prefer a more hands-off approach, you can always invest in a Real Estate Investment Truth (REIT).
+Thankfully, for real estate investors who prefer a more hands-off approach, you can always invest in a Real Estate Investment Trust (REIT).

 As with other investments, REITs have investing risks.
 The biggest is losing money when the value of your REIT drops due to either the underlying property becoming less valuable or rising interest rates digging into your REIT company’s profits.